IBM/credit-risk-workshop-cpd/workshop/data-connection-and-virtualization/README.md

 ![Join final tables](../.gitbook/assets/images/dv/dv-data-join-overview-final.png)

 * To join the tables we need to pick a key that is common to both data sets.
-Again, choose to map `customerID` from the first table to `customerID` on the second table.
+Again, choose to map `CUSTOMERID` from the first table to `CUSTOMERID` on the second table.
 Do this by clicking on one and dragging it to another.
 This time, also deselect the `ID` column from the `LOAN` table.
 Click on the *Join* button.

 ![Map the two customerID keys](../.gitbook/assets/images/dv/dv-data-join-columns-final.png)

-* As before, on the next panel we'll give our joined data a unique name (to be consistent with SQL standards, pick an all uppercase name), for example `XXXAPPLICANTFINANCIALPERSONALDATALOANS` (where `XXX` is my *All Upper Case* user ID), then review the joined table to ensure all columns are present and only one `customerID` column exists.
+* As before, on the next panel we'll give our joined data a unique name (to be consistent with SQL standards, pick an all uppercase name), for example `XXXAPPLICANTFINANCIALPERSONALDATALOANS` (where `XXX` is my *All Upper Case* user ID), then review the joined table to ensure all columns are present and only one `CUSTOMERID` column exists.
 Click *Next* to continue.

 * On the next screen we choose where to assign the joined view we created, select the `My virtualized data` radio button.
 If there is a `Submit to catalog` checkbox on the top right, unselect it and finally click the *`Create view`* button to add the virtualized aggregate table to your data.